yokolet/new-note/algo/strings/2022-10-18-count-and-say.md

 - String
 date: 2022-10-18 15:30 +0900
 ---
-## Introduction
-This is a relatively straightforward problem.
-Just count the same character and add count + character to the result.
-Both iterative and recursion work to get the final answer.

 ## Problem Description
 > The count-and-say sequence is a sequence of digit strings defined by the recursive formula: